bufbuild-ru/docs/docs/migration-guides/migrate-v2-config-files/index.md

 The migration from v1 to v2 configuration files encompasses a lot of changes under the hood of the Buf CLI (see our [blog post](/blog/buf-cli-next-generation/index.md) for the "Why?"), but the migration itself is straightforward and simple in most cases, and we've provided a tool that does almost all of the work for you.
 This page describes the changes and shows you how to migrate your configuration to v2.**Your v1 configuration files still work.** Buf is enterprise-grade software, and we want you to be minimally impacted, so you can upgrade at your leisure.
 However, upgrading is simple and we recommend it.

+::: tip Note
-::: tip Because `v1beta` and v1 configurations are similar, this migration path will also work for `v1beta` configurations.
+Because `v1beta` and v1 configurations are similar, this migration path will also work for `v1beta` configurations.
 If you still have a `v1beta` configuration, we strongly encourage you to migrate, so you can take advantage of the features below.
 :::

 ## How to migrate to a v2 configuration